-15. What are the arrangements relating to the treatment of complaints from parents of children with SEND concerning the provision made at school?
+15.What are the arrangements relating to the treatment of complaints from parents of children with SEND concerning the provision made at school?

-It is in everyone's interests for complaints to be resolved as quickly as possible and our SEN complaint procedure is set out in the complaints procedures found at the link below or on the school website.
+It is in everyone's interests for complaints to be resolved as quickly as possible and our SEN complaint procedure is set out in the complaints procedures found on the school website.